sylvaticus/juliatutorial/data-types.md

 Using LaTeX syntax, you can also add subscripts, superscripts and decorators.

 The main types of scalar are `Int64`, `Float64`, `Char` (e.g. `x = 'a'`), `String`[¹](#myfootnote1) (e.g. `x="abc"`) and `Bool`.
-The default, if you do not specify, is Float64.
+The default, if you do not specify, is Float64 (but for DataFrames, at least columns with all NA values, seems to be Int64!)
-Attention to use the single quote for chars and double quotes for strings.

-Also, while boolean values `true` and `false` are evaluated to `1` and `0` respectively, the opposite is not true.
-So, ` if 0 [...] end` brings an error.

-Attention to the keyword `const`.
-When applied to a variable (e.g. `const  x::Int64`) doesn't mean that the variable can't change value (as in C), but simply that it can not change type.

-To convert ("cast") between types, use `convertedObj = convert(T,x)`.
-Still, when conversion is not possible, e.g. trying to convert a 6.4 Float64 in a Int64 value, an error, will be risen (`InexactError()` in this case).

 ## Strings

 Julia supports most typical string operations, for example:
 `split(s)` _(default on white spaces)_, `replace(s, "toSearch", "toReplace")` and `strip(s)` _(remove white spaces)_
+Attention to use the single quote for chars and double quotes for strings.

 ### Concatenation